MysterioROCKY/MPI--Microprocessors-Interfacing--AssemblyCodes/README.md

 # MPI Assignments Repository

 ## Overview
 This repository contains a collection of assignments (Assig1 to Assig6) for the MPI course.
-Each assignment folder contains various problems with their solutions implemented in both C and Assembly language.
+Each assignment folder contains various problems with their solutions implemented in Assembly language.

 ## Folder Structure
 Here is the detailed folder structure of the repository: